Last month I was pleased to be invited onto TravelZoom, a new podcast. This episode is all about Hong Kong and it’s out

 The descent was quick, but only because the steep path was a rivulet of slippery clay.
 And when I reached the forest at the bottom, I was knee-deep in water.
 It was dark already.
 Where was the village?
 I couldn’t even see any lights.

 I suddenly realised that I had arrived.
 The tall trees of the forest were growing up through the dark windows and broken rafters of what had been a terrace of single-storey houses.
 Nobody had lived here for decades.

 It was my introduction to the abandoned villages of Hong Kong.

-January 2021 update: We are sending books out as usual.
+April 2021 update: We are sending books out as usual.
 However, airmail from Hong Kong to several destinations is suspended due to a lack of flights.
-At present, deliveries to Canada, Ireland, Japan and New Zealand may be made by surface mail, with an estimated arrival time of 25 to 31 days.
+At present, deliveries to Canada, Ireland and New Zealand may be made by surface mail, with an estimated arrival time of 25 to 31 days.
 Thank you for your patience!
 Dismiss